Thule Yepp Nexxt Maxi Review

 Seat Material/Venting

-With two large holes in the back of the seat, the Yepp Nexxt Maxi has better ventilation than most child bikes seats.
-The seat is a lightweight, durable, styrofoam-style material that we’ve really loved on our front-mounted version.
+With two large holes in the back of the seat, the Yepp Nexxt Maxi has better ventilation than most child bike seats.
+The seat back is a durable, black, foam material that really helps to keep the weight down.

 Suspension

 Unless you live in an area with lots of speed bumps or pot holes, you probably don’t need suspension.
-Is sure can be nice to have, but shouldn’t be a make-or-break decision for most parents.
-The Yepp Nexxt Maxi does not have suspension, while the Thule RideAlong and RideAlong Lite both have dual beam suspension.
+It sure can be nice to have, but shouldn’t be a make-or-break decision for most parents.
+The Yepp Nexxt Maxi frame-mount has suspension, provided by the ability of the dual mounting bars to flex slightly.
+The rack-mount does not have suspension.

 Footrests